How To Fix These 7 Door Lock Problems

 Loose Handles & Locks

 As time passes, door hinges, handles, and locks can become worse for wear.
 The longer a loose handle or lock goes unfixed, the more likely you are to find yourself stuck outside when the lock stops functioning.
-Instead, grab a Phillips-head screwdriver and tighten the screws holding on the mechanism; in most cases, this will work.
+Instead, grab a Phillips-head screwdriver and tighten the screws holding on to the mechanism; in most cases, this will work.

 Turning Lock Cylinder